An asymptotic-preserving IMEX method for nonlinear radiative transfer equation: Formal asymptotic property and stability analysis

 \subsection{Formal asymptotic analysis}

 The asymptotic preserving property is quite important for multi-scale problems.
-In the realistic thermal radiative transfer problems, it is not practical to resolve the mean-free path, since it requires prohibitively small grid cells.
-Therefore, the AP property is required for these problems.
-It is expected that when holding the mesh size and time step fixed, the AP scheme should automatically recover the discrete diffusion solution when the Knudsen number goes to zero \cite{sun2015asymptotic1, Klar1998, Larsen1987, Larsen1989, Mie2013}.
-For the radiative transfer problem \eqref{eq:RTE}, this is to say the numerical method could give a valid discretization of the limiting diffusion equation \eqref{eq:limit} \cite{semi2008Ryan}.
+In the realistic thermal radiative transfer problems, it is not practical to resolve the mean-free path, which requires prohibitively small grid cells.
+Therefore, the AP property is required.
+It is expected that when holding the mesh size and time step fixed, the AP scheme should automatically recover the discrete diffusion solution when the mean free path goes to zero \cite{sun2015asymptotic1, Klar1998, Larsen1987, Larsen1989, Mie2013}.
+For the radiative transfer problem \eqref{eq:RTE}, this is to say that the numerical method could give a valid discretization of the nonlinear diffusion equation \eqref{eq:limit} \cite{semi2008Ryan}.

-We will examine the AP property of our method in the asymptotic limit away from boundary and initial layers.
-Without loss of generality, the first order numerical scheme is studied.
-In the analysis, the Lax-Friedrichs numerical flux is utilized.
-The theorem below shows the AP property of this new method.
+We will examine the AP property of this numerical method in the asymptotic limit away from boundary and initial layers, and the first-order numerical scheme is studied here.
+The theorem below shows the AP property of this method.